oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 ### Compilation fragments

-A compilation fragment is a kind of compilation, which is defined as a part of a compilation unit.
-This enables the tool to compare a part of a compilation unit with a different compilation unit (or with another part of a compilation unit).
+A compilation fragment is created from a compilation unit's inlining tree and optimization tree.
+A subtree of the inlining tree becomes the inlining tree of the newly created fragment.
+The optimization tree of the fragment is created from a subgraph of the compilation's unit optimization tree.
+This enables the tool to compare a fragment of a compilation unit with a different compilation unit.

 Consider the following scenario.
 A method `a()` calls an important method `b()`.
 In experiment 1, the method `a()` is compiled and `b()` is inlined.
 In experiment 2, only the method `b()` is compiled.